TheInfinitePause/theinfinitepause.github.io/_posts/2026-04-18-shrirudrashtakam.md

 # श्री रुद्राष्टकम
 ### A Journey Through the Eight-Fold Hymn

-The *Shri Rudrashtakam* is not just a poem; it is a ladder of consciousness.
-Composed by Goswami Tulsidas, it begins in the formless void and ends at the lotus feet of the Mahadeva.
-This post brings together our four-part cinematic series into one continuous meditation.
+The *Shri Rudrashtakam* is a ladder of consciousness composed by Goswami Tulsidas.
+It begins in the formless void and ends at the lotus feet of the Mahadeva.
+This is our complete cinematic series brought into one continuous meditation.

 ---

 ## 🌌 Part I: The Formless Absolute (Verses 1-2)
-*The journey begins where time and space do not yet exist.*

 <div style="margin: 40px 0; text-align: center;">
   <iframe width="315" height="560" src="https://www.youtube.com/embed/5VJLcUOwQ3A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>